FreddyOm/MScThesis/README.md

 ## Problems

 - [x] Shader invocation limit at 65536 -> Multiple Batches? -> Not a problem after occlusion culling? -> Multiple passes?

+## Kolloquium

+- If I were do redo it Id focus on the aggregation of the best occluders as the central innovation and do experiments with dynamically updating and changing the voxel meshes.